 The Extensible Algorithms framework is designed to replace the custom algorithm (aka. mapplets) feature by providing richer functionality, greatly simplifying algorithm development, and ensuring long-term maintainability of plugins.
-The end-of-support of custom algorithms will occur in release 6.0.15.0 of the Continuous Compliance Engine.
+That said, no specific timeline for the end-of-support of custom algorithms has been announced.

-SDK features
+SDK Features

-The Masking Algorithm SDK provides a number of useful functions that aid development of new algorithms for the Continuous Compliance Engine.
+The Masking Algorithm SDK provides a number of useful functions that aid development of new algorithms for the Delphix Masking Engine.
 It is available on the Delphix software download site.

-- Creation of empty "skeleton" projects, with build files the maskScript init sub-command - Creation of empty class files for algorithms the maskScript generate sub-command - Testing of masking algorithms without a masking engine - The maskApp CLI - The maskScript mask sub-command - Uploading of plugins to the masking engine the maskScript install sub-command - Sample algorithms that illustrate the usage of key features of the Masking Plugin API
+- Creation of empty "skeleton" projects, with build files the maskScript init sub-command - Creation of empty class files for algorithms the maskScript generate sub-command - · Testing of masking algorithms without a masking engine - The maskApp CLI - The maskScript mask sub-command - Uploading of plugins to the masking engine the maskScript install sub-command - · Sample algorithms that illustrate the usage of key features of the Masking Plugin API